grpc/grpc.github.io/docs/tutorials/basic/c.md

 client.

 Note that all service methods can (and will!) be called from multiple threads at the same time.
-So you have to make sure that your method implementations are thread safe.
-In our example case here, `feature_list_` is never changed after construction, so it is safe by design.
+You have to make sure that your method implementations are thread safe.
+In our example, `feature_list_` is never changed after construction, so it is safe by design.
 But if `feature_list_` would change during the lifetime of the service, we would need to synchronize access to this member.